Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: : Moderate and

-\section{$Re_{\lambda} = 140 $: moderate $Re$ and $Pm$}
+\section{$Re_{\lambda} = 140 $: Moderate $Re$ and $Pm$}

-~ In this section we base on the results of~\citet{biferale2011multi,donzis2010bottleneck} for data on velocity statistics and~\citet{iskakov2007numerical,schekochihin2007fluctuation} for data on magnetic generation.
-Fortunately, all these papers contain the DNS performed for the same Reynolds number $Re_{\lambda}=140$.
-The critical Prandtl number is not small for this Reynolds number, so the bottleneck region and even the viscous range of scales may affect the results and have to be taken into account.
+~ In this section, we refer to the results of~\citet{biferale2011multi,donzis2010bottleneck} for data on velocity statistics and~\citet{iskakov2007numerical,schekochihin2007fluctuation} for data on magnetic generation.
+Fortunately, all these papers contained the DNS performed for the same Reynolds number $Re_{\lambda}=140$.
+The critical Prandtl number is not small for this Reynolds number, so the bottleneck region and even the viscous range of scales can affect the results and have to be taken into account.
 The main parameters of the DNS performed by~\citet{biferale2011multi} are listed in Table~\ref{tab:1-bif_parameters}.